 Rather than a question compelling an answer, a statement leaves it up to them to decide whether they want to talk.
 So, it’s an offer to continue the interaction.

 The article goes on to point out other actions you should keep in mind.
 Here’s a couple of tips Nightingall gives I thought were beneficial.

 Keohane’s article goes more in-depth about our reluctance to strike up a conversation with strangers… you can read the complete article by clicking here.

 So, are you ready to talk to strangers… what will you’re opening dialogue be?

 Me; I need some serious practice! ?

-Three Online Tools to Help You Build Your Business
+Three Tips to Help You Build Your Online Business

 The 5 Biggest Benefits of Business Networking